LaMonte Wade Jr Player Props: Giants vs. Rockies

 LaMonte Wade Jr At The Plate

+- Wade leads San Francisco with an OBP of .429 this season while batting .285 with 41 walks and 31 runs scored.

-- Among qualifying batters in baseball, his batting average ranks 51st, his on-base percentage ranks second, and he is 55th in the league in slugging.
+- Among qualified batters, he ranks 34th in batting average, while his on-base percentage ranks second and he is 42nd in slugging.

-- Wade has driven in a run in 14 games this year (25.9%), including two games with multiple runs batted in.
+- Wade has driven in a run in 15 games this year (27.3%), including three games with more than one RBI (5.5%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 45.5% of his games this season, with more than one run scored in 9.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.